-- Past medical expenses: These include the cost of all medical care received as a result of the injury at the time of settlement or recovery.
+Past medical expenses include the cost of all medical care received as a result of the injury at the time of settlement or recovery.
 Sometimes, the medical bills would have been paid by your health insurance or auto insurance, sometimes they would have been paid by you, sometimes they remain unpaid and sometimes there is some combination of these scenarios.

-- Past lost income or earning capacity: This includes the amount of time you have missed from your occupation due to your injuries times the amount you would have earned during that time.
+Past lost income or earning capacity includes the amount of time you have missed from your occupation due to your injuries times the amount you would have earned during that time.
 You are entitled to compensation, even if you used sick leave or vacation benefits during the time missed from work since these are earned benefits you lost due to the injury.

-- Future pain and suffering: This includes an amount to compensate for the actual pain, further effort at recovery, effect on activities of daily living and effect on the injured person’s overall quality of life that will occur in the future as a result of the injury.
-This is one of the most personal and subjective elements of damages and is usually the most contested part of a case.
+This includes an amount to compensate for the actual pain, further effort at recovery, effect on activities of daily living and effect on the injured person’s overall quality of life that will occur in the future as a result of the injury.
+Along with past pain and suffering, this is one of the most personal and subjective elements of damages and is often the most contested part of a case.

 At Rosenthal & Kreeger LLP, we understand not only what you are entitled to recover, but also how to document all of your damages and present them in a way that maximizes the opportunity for a fair settlement.
 If the responsible party will not pay fair compensation, then we are willing and able to prove these damages to a jury during a trial.